landelare/landelare.github.io/_posts/2022-07-16-unity-starter-pack.md

 If you don't already know C++, these are good resources for learning it:<br>
 [https://stackoverflow.com/questions/388242/the-definitive-c-book-guide-and-list](https://stackoverflow.com/questions/388242/the-definitive-c-book-guide-and-list)<br>
 [https://www.learncpp.com](https://www.learncpp.com)<br>

+If you do, I wrote [an article](/2023/01/07/cpp-speedrun.html) to bring you up to speed.

 This (underwhelmingly-titled) course from Epic will introduce you to the various `USOMETHING` macros that you're expected to use:<br>